-It should be noted that this scaling relationship suggests a depositional angle of $\sim 0.1^{\circ}$ , which is within the range of values for megafans (e.g. DeCelles and Cavazza, 1999) but is not consistent with the slope observed in the default experiment ( $\sim 0.4$ - $0.5^{\circ}$ ).
-We compare this result with the tilt estimated using another oft-used scaling relationship, between the catchment area and the fan slope (e.g. Champagnac et al., 2008).
-Figure 9B shows area and slope data for the Lannemezan megafan compared to
+It should be noted that this scaling relationship suggests a depositional angle of $\sim 0.1^{\circ}$ , which is within the range of values for megafans (e.g. DeCelles and Cavazza, 1999) but is not consistent with the slope observed in the default experiment ( $\sim 0.4-0.5^{\circ}$ ).
+We compare this result with the tilt estimated using another often-used scaling relationship, between the catchment area and the fan slope (e.g. Champagnac et al., 2008).
+Figure 9b shows area and slope data for the Lannemezan megafan compared to data compilations from active and inactive alluvial fans from the Alps (Guzzetti et al., 1997; Crosta and Frattini, 2004; Champagnac et al., 2008).
+The discrepancy of the Lannemezan data with this scaling law only suggests an estimated 0.13° tilt, which will be simulated by uplift increasing linearly from zero at the northern boundary to $0.68 \text{ mm yr}^{-1}$ at the southern boundary.
+We test both these minimum $(0.13^\circ, \text{Experiment 5a})$ and maximum $(0.4^\circ,$ Experiment 5b) tilt scenarios.

-- 20 data compilations from active and inactive alluvial fans from the Alps (Guzzetti et al., 1997; Crosta and Frattini, 2004; Champagnac et al., 2008).
-The discrepancy of the Lannemezan data with this scaling law only suggests an estimated 0.13° tilt, which will be simulated by uplift increasing linearly from 0 at the north boundary to 0.68 mm y-1 at the southern boundary.
-We test both these minimum (0.13°, Experiment 5a) and maximum (0.4°, Experiment 5b) tilt scenarios.
-With the linearly increasing uplift, the megafan continues to grow; the mean elevation change in the foreland is steady, - 25 positive and higher than in the default experiment (>0.2 mm y-1, including uplift).
-In both experiments, connexion with the headward-incising stream and entrenchment occur (at ~280 ky in the lower tilt experiment, and at ~240ky in the higher tilt experiment) but only temporarily affects this trend because, as tilting continues, the river outflows from this path (at ~320 ky and ~260 ky respectively; Fig. 10).
+With the linearly increasing uplift, the megafan continues to grow; the mean elevation change in the foreland is steady, positive and higher than in the default experiment (> $0.2 \text{ mm yr}^{-1}$ , including uplift).
+In both experiments, connection with the headward-incising stream and entrenchment occur (at ~ 280 kyr in the lower tilt experiment, and at ~ 240 kyr in the higher tilt experiment) but only temporarily affects this trend because as tilting continues the river outflows from this path (at ~ 320 and ~ 260 kyr respectively; Fig. 10).
 Deposition in the main path causes the stream to overflow from this channel and resume distributive flow over the megafan, but instabilities in the models blur the results (Fig. 10).
-This suggests that, overall, tilting of the model prevents or limits permanent entrenchment.
-The mean elevation change in the mountain is steady and positive (~0.25 mm y-1 and 1.2-1.3 mm y-1 respectively), with peaks following the transient capture.
+This suggests that overall tilting of the model prevents or limits permanent entrenchment.
+The mean elevation change in the mountain is steady and positive ( $\sim 0.25$ and 1.2-1.3 mm yr-1 respectively), with peaks following the transient capture.

-5 Figure 11 compares the evolution of a north-south topographic profile across Experiment 5a (0.13° tilt) and the default model.
+Figure 11 compares the evolution of a north-south topographic profile across Experiment 5a $(0.13^{\circ} \text{ tilt})$ and the default model.
 The megafan topography on this section is rather stable over the course of the default experiment.
-However, the megafan slope increases significantly in experiment 5a, showing that the tilt affects the megafan slope without being fully compensated by erosion.
+However, the megafan slope increases significantly in experiment 5a, showing that the tilt affects the megafan slope without being fully compensated for by erosion.